Chapter 5 – Political parties and candidates (08/2021)

 - Keep a copy of the Nomination Paper for your files.

-Once a nomination has been confirmed, changes to the candidate’s name, address or occupation may still be made until 5:00 p.m. on the closing day for nominations (the 21st day before polling day).
-Any changes the candidate wishes to make to his or her Nomination Paper must be provided to the RO in writing.
+Once a nomination has been confirmed, changes to the candidate;s name, address or occupation may still be made until 5:00 p.m. on the closing day for nominations (the 21st day before polling day).
+Any changes the candidate wishes to make to the Nomination Paper must be provided to you in writing.
 These changes must be made within the nomination record, in the EC Connex – Nomination module.

 If, at 2:00 p.m. on Day 19, there is only one confirmed candidate, you shall endorse the back of the writ in the prescribed form and return it to the CEO, along with a report of the proceedings describing any rejected nominations for non-compliance with the CEA.